 Medicine Hat is one of Tom Cochrane’s favourite communities in Alberta and he loves the local golf.
 “I played a tournament there,” he said, referring to the 2015 Canadian senior men’s championship.
-“Every area of the world, if you have a golf course, it represents the area.
-It represents that Badlands area.”

 The Tom Cochrane with Red Rider show has been moved to a new venue due to emergency repairs at the Sagebrush Theatre.

 Tom Cochrane’s illustrious musical career has spanned more than 40 years but headlining the 20th Kitikmeot Trade Show will break new ground for him.

 Singer-songwriter Tom Cochrane has been lined up as a potential investor in the newly named Atlantic Schooners, the group trying to land a CFL franchise for Halifax said Wednesday.

 Tom Cochrane and his reunited Red Rider bandmates rocked the Bessborough Gardens Saturday night at the jazz festival.

 Juno Award-winning artist Tom Cochrane reworked the lyrics of one of his most famous songs as a tribute to the Humboldt Broncos, and he’ll be performing it at the jazz festival on Saturday.

 Some more recent and not so recent songs that fill my sails.
 Also an ever expanding evolving list dependent on my whims!

 In America, Tom Cochrane is primarily known for the smash single “Life Is A Highway” (also covered by country group Rascal Flatts), and for those who dig a little deeper, the leader of Canadian rock band Red Rider.